D (musical note)

 D is a musical note a whole tone above C, and is known as Re within the fixed-Do solfege system.
 Its enharmonic equivalents are Cdouble sharp (C-double sharp) and Edouble flat (E-double flat).
 It is the third semitone of the solfège.

-When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of middle D (D4) is approximately 293.665 Hz.
+When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of middle D (D4) is approximately 293.665Hz.
 See pitch for a discussion of historical variations in frequency.